-My 2 key practices are- adopting a user-centred methodology and understanding the audience in order to be able to design effectively for them.
+My key practices are- adopting a user-centred methodology and leveraging the principles of interaction design in order to be able to design effectively for the user.
 I want users to feel a connection with a product or service along with ease of use and efficiency.

 Architect John Pawson.
 John’s work focuses on ways of approaching fundamental problems of space, proportion, light and materials.
 The elegance and simplicity of his work is defined by the rightness of what is there.

 This design thinking is also true for all aspects of successful interaction design.
 Particularly, it helps you to ask yourself the right questions when thinking about the aesthetic.